Salmon & Salmon & Ors: Challenging The Evidence of a Single Expert

 - there is another special reason for adducing evidence from another expert witness.

-The court also pointed to the purpose of the expert rules as set out in rule 15.42 which states:
+The court also pointed to the purpose of the expert rules as set out in the Rules as being:

 - to ensure that parties obtain expert evidence only in relation to a significant issue in dispute;